Chapter X: going further

 B. Raytracing

-In Vulkan, raytracing is handled via a set of extensions released in 2020, which Khronos describes in a blog post.
+In Vulkan, raytracing is available since version 1.2 via a set of extensions, which Khronos describes in a blog post.
 Frozein has a short, high-level overview of the ray-tracing pipeline in video form, and a more in-depth course on the topic was recorded by Johannes Unterguggenberger.
 NVIDIA provides a tutorial about raytracing in Vulkan.

 C. Tesselation

-We already discussed how tesselation could be used to add details to objects depending on the distance between them and the camera.
-In Vulkan, tesselation is part of the core standard.
-It is described in this chapter of the specification.
+We already discussed how tesselation could be used to add details to objects based on the distance between them and the camera.
+In Vulkan, tesselation is part of the core standard, and it is in fact described in this chapter of the specification.
 You may also want to look into this tutorial by P.A.
 Minerva.
-If the history of tesselation support in hardware is of interest to you, this blog post by RasterGrid has you covered.
+RasterGrid discusses the history of tesselation support in hardware in a (2010) blog post.

 D. Geometry shaders

-Geometry shaders have bad performance of most desktop platforms.
+Geometry shaders have bad performance on most desktop platforms.
 With that being said, who will stop you if you try using them?
-They are a core part of Vulkan, and the specification has a chapter on the topic.
+They are a core part of Vulkan, and the specification has a chapter about them.
 Once again, P.A.
 Minerva has a nice tutorial on the topic.

-Geometry shaders can output brand new geometry based on its inputs, so it is more powerful than tesselation in that sense, but it also comes with limitations of its own (besides the performance, it can only output a limited number of new primitives per input primitives).
+Geometry shaders can output brand new geometry based on their inputs, so they are more powerful than tesselation techniques in that sense.
+However, they come with their own set of limitations: besides the abysmal performance, they can only output a limited number of new primitives per input primitives.

 E. Physics

-Physics engines make the world go round, and Rigid-body dynamics is their bread and butter.
-These include things such as collision detection (see this cool blog post by Lean Rada).
+Physics engines make the world go round, and rigid-body dynamics is their bread and butter.
+These include things such as collision detection, as discussed in this cool blog post by Lean Rada.
 Soft-body dynamics can be viewed as an extension of rigid-body dynamics where the objects are allowed to deform.
-Cloth and hair simulation are both typically managed through soft-body techniques.
-Fluid simulation is its own thing.
+Cloth and hair simulation are both typically managed through soft-body techniques, whereas fluid simulation is its own thing.

-Physics is a complicated mess, and writing physics engines with decent performance is best left to qualified grown-ups.
-You may for example want to use the Jolt library (which supports both rigid and soft-body physics); though if you listened to such embarrassingly reasonable opinions, you would probably be using an existing graphics engine instead of turning to Vulkan.
+Physics is a complicated mess, and writing physics engines with decent performance is best left to qualified grown-ups (though if you listened to such embarrassingly reasonable opinions, you would be using an existing graphics engine instead of learning Vulkan).
+You may for example want to use the Jolt library (which supports both rigid and soft-body physics).

 Everything discussed above was about simulating physics in a way that is conducive to real-time rendering.
 This comes at the expense of exactness.
 If you care about exactness more than performance, you would use different tools such as the finite element methods (see this video by The Efficient Engineer) or dignified computational fluid dynamics methods.
 Just be aware that these methods are hard to reconcile with real-time constraints.